Dalian iron ore climbs to over 2-year high on demand hopes, supply concerns

 This came after Australian workers at BHP BHP.AX approved industrial action plans that could include work stoppages.

-Other steelmaking ingredients also continued their uptrend, with coking coal DJMcv1 and coke DCJcv1 on the DCE rallying 2.37% and 2.58%, respectively.
+Other steelmaking ingredients rallied to a multi-month high, with coking coal DJMcv1 and coke DCJcv1 on the DCE rallying 1.78% and 2.14%, respectively.

 Steel benchmarks on the Shanghai Futures Exchange strengthened as well.
-Rebar SRBcv1 rose 0.52%, hot-rolled coil SHHCcv1 climbed 0.86%, wire rod SWRcv1 added 0.57% and stainless steel SHSScv1 advanced 0.38%.
+Rebar SRBcv1 rose 0.65%, hot-rolled coil SHHCcv1 climbed 0.91%, and wire rod SWRcv1 added 0.55%.

-(Reporting by Amy Lv and Dominique Patton in Beijng; Editing by Sonia Cheema)
+(Reporting by Amy Lv and Dominique Patton in Beijing; Editing by Sonia Cheema and Sohini Goswami)

 ((Amy.Lv@thomsonreuters.com;))